axelvaldez/radical-companies/_posts/Posts/2022-12/2022-12-13-the-radical-foundation-revised.markdown

  <table align="center">
   <tr style="background-color:#EEEEEE; ">
    <th>Explicit Alignment</th>
    <td>This applies to a group of people working on a common project (<em>i.e.</em>, what we call a company).
-However you express them, these are the key components,
+However you choose to express them, these are the key components,
     <div class="_center">
      <img
       src="/assets/img/en-alignment.svg"